 The plot is, arguably, the most important element of a story.
 It is literally the sequence of events and, in that sequence, we learn more about the characters, the setting, and the moral of the story.

-In a way, the plot is the umbrella under which all the other elements of a story unfold.
-Let's explore some plot of a story examples.
-We'll see how you can formulate your own plot points and enjoy some samples from literary giants.
+In a way, the plot is the trunk from which all the other elements of a story grow.
+Let's explore how the plot of a story unfolds.
+We'll see how you can formulate your own plot points and enjoy some examples from literary giants.

 Even though the plot is, essentially, the events that take place in a story, there is a specific plot structure that most stories follow.
 In fact, there are five main plot elements to be aware of.
 With these elements in mind, you stand on the precipice of fantastic story formation.